Black Infant Health Riverside County Facebook Page

 Our vision “Empowering African American women, children and families for a healthier tomorrow”.

 BIH was created by the California Department of Public Health, this forward-thinking program to address the high rate of infant mortality in African American babies.
 BIH helps to empower African American moms to make behavioral changes that lead to living a healthier lifestyles, while also empowering them to incorporate and practice effective stress-reduction strategies.
 BIH also helps the moms to create stronger positive connections to their heritage and with African-American women in their community.

 BIH Services include:

-- 10 prenatal and 10 postpartum educational groups sessions
+- Supportive group sessions that include10 prenatal and 10 postpartum educational sessions

-- Groups sessions provide social support and empowerment
+- Group sessions that provide social support, empowerment and stress reduction

 - Public Health Nurse and Medical Social Worker support